IIIF/website/source/event/2022/cambridge/schedule.md

 ## 2022 IIIF Annual Conference Schedule

-A limited overview of the showcase and conference schedule is currently available.
-Detailed information about sessions is not yet available but will be made available in early April.
-The content of each day’s schedule is subject to change.
+The outline schedules of the showcase and conference are available below, with specific conference presentations and abstracts listed further down.
+The exact timing of each day’s schedule is still subject to change.

+### **Register**

+* Please register for both the showcase (free and open to all) and conference using Conftool.
+Payment must be submitted following your registration via Paypal using a credit card number, or via check.
+You can register [here](https://www.conftool.org/iiif2022/index.php?page=index).

+* Registration for the IIIF showcase is free.
+* Registration for the conference is $375 for a general ticket, $240 for a [consortium members]({{ site.root_url | absolute_url }}/community/consortium) ticket, and $100 for a student/discount ticket.

 ## June 6
 ### IIIF showcase